Spectral surgery and high-fidelity quantum state transfer in $XX$ chains: Spectrally modified homogeneous chain

 When $j=0$ we have the uniform chain, i.e. $J_l =K$.
 For a positive integer $j$ we have \be J_0=J_{N+1}=0 \lab{J_bound} \ee with $N=M-2j$.
 Condition \re{J_bound} means that the chain consists of $N+1$ sites: $l=0,1,\dots, N$.

-From the results of \cite{SZ} it follows on the one hand, that the eigenvalues of the corresponding Jacobi matrix are (putting $K=1$ for simplicity) \be x_s = -2 \cos \omega (s+1+j), \quad s=0,1,\dots, N. \lab{eig_x} \ee On the other hand, the one-excitation spectrum of the uniform $XX$ chain with $M+1$ sites are given by \re{x_s_H}.
-Hence the spectrum \re{eig_x} can be obtained from the spectrum \re{x_s_H} by canceling $j$ levels from the top and $j$ levels from the bottom.
+From the results of \cite{SZ} it follows on the one hand, that the eigenvalues of the corresponding Jacobi matrix are (putting $K=1$ for simplicity) \be x_s = -2 \cos \omega (s+1+j), \quad s=0,1,\dots, N. \lab{eig_x} \ee Formula \eqref{eig_x} makes transparent the effect of the surgery procedure: the most nonlinear part of the spectrum of the homogeneous chain is removed while the approximately linear central portion is retained.
+Since PST is associated with linear spectra, one may expect the resulting chain to exhibit significantly improved transfer properties while maintaining moderate coupling strengths.
+On the other hand, the one-excitation spectrum of the uniform $XX$ chain with $M+1$ sites are given by \re{x_s_H}.
+Hence the spectrum \re{eig_x} can be obtained from the spectrum \re{x_s_H} by removing $j$ levels from the top and $j$ levels from the bottom.
 In other words, this is equivalent to removing the ``red" levels in Fig. 1.
 This corresponds to the spectral surgery procedure described in \cite{VZ_PST}.

 Recalling \eqref{omega}, one can rewrite \re{J_q} in the form \be J_l^2= K^2 \frac{\sin(\omega l) \sin(\omega (N+1-l))}{\cos(\omega (l-N/2)) \cos(\omega (l-N/2-1))} \lab{J_sin_cos} \ee which involves only the integer parameters $M$ and $N$.